mertfozzy/Gym-Management-Application/README.md

 The program requires administrator login for the management panel.
 Also it includes sign-up option.

+It can create file "Memberlist.txt" according to user.
+You can see an example file in this repo.

 That program developed on DevC++ IDE.

 Program contains features like bmi calculation, file recording etc.